aragonone/ipfs-pinner/packages/shared/README.md

-# IPFS Background Service - Shared
+# IPFS Pinner - Shared

 This package contains some libraries shared among other sub-repos: